JB515/JB515.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Joshua presents an invited poster at the IEEE Haptics Symposium Cross-Cutting Challenges session on Softness in Science and Engineering
+I presented a poster at the IEEE Haptics Symposium Cross-Cutting Challenges session on Frontiers of Softness in Science and Engineering.
+Many thanks to Prof Shogo Okamoto for the invitation!